file9.ai

 Government

-The Cocos (Keeling) Islands are an overseas territory of Australia, administered by the Department of Infrastructure, Transport, Cities & Regional Development.
-The local governance structure includes a unicameral council representing the islanders.
+The Cocos (Keeling) Islands are a non-self-governing overseas territory of Australia, administered by the Australian government.
+The islands operate under a common law legal system based on the Australian model, and the local governance structure includes a unicameral Shire Council.

 • Capital: West Island